 I researched, and researched, and researched this trip before we left, and to be honest, there are a few blogs talking about visiting Angkor Wat with kids – but saying NOT to take them!!!
 But, at the end of the day after speaking to Sally from our3kidsvtheworld, I felt very comfortable in going on this trip.
 Yes, the kids are young.
 Yes, we know they won’t remember.
 But, did they have a ball?
 They sure did.
 There was so much to explore and climb – it was like a playground for them – and they still talk about the trip.

 What you can find in this post

-- 1 Temple Passes for visiting Angkor Wat and surrounding temples with kids
+- 1 How to arrange temple passes for visiting Angkor Wat

 - 2 How to get around when visiting Angkor Wat and the surrounding temples with kids

 - 3 Dress Code for visiting Angkor Wat

 - 4 Facilities available when visiting Angkor Wat and surrounding temples